 \subsection{Charged stellar structure equations}

-In the last years, several authors have discussed the basic structure equations needed to derive the properties of a charged compact star{, see e.g. Refs. \cite{arbanil2015,lazzari2020,brillante2014,Panotopoulos:2019wsy,Panotopoulos:2020hkb,Jasim:2021cft}}.
-In our analysis, we assume a static and spherically symmetric charged star.
-The stress-energy tensor is expressed in terms of the contributions associated to the perfect fluid and to the electromagnetic field.
-For the considered case, this field is fully specified by the radial component of the electric field, which can be expressed in terms of the electric charge distribution.
-Following the approach presented in detail in Ref.~\citep{lazzari2020}, it is possible to demonstrate that the solution of the Einstein-Maxwell field equations implies that the charged stellar structure is determined by the following system of equations
+In the last years, several authors have discussed the basic structure equations needed to derive the properties of a charged compact star~\cite{lazzari2020,brillante2014,arbanil2015,Panotopoulos:2020hkb,Jasim:2021cft}.
+In our analysis, we will assume a static and spherically symmetric charged star.
+The stress-energy tensor will be expressed in terms of the contributions associated to the perfect fluid and to the electromagnetic field.
+For the case considered, this field is fully specified by the radial component of the electric field, which can be expressed in terms of the electric charge distribution.
+Following the approach presented in detail in, e.g. Ref.~\citep{lazzari2020}, one finds that the Einstein-Maxwell field equations imply that the charged stellar structure is determined by the following system of equations

 where $\rho_e(r)$, $q(r)$ and $m(r)$ are the electric charge density, charge and mass profiles, respectively, and Eq.~(\ref{eq:TOV-p}) is the Tolman-Oppenheimer-Volkov (TOV) equation for a charged star.
 The metric potential $e^{-2\lambda}$ has the Reissner-Nordstr\"om form (see Refs. \cite{brillante2014,arbanil2015,lazzari2020} for more details).